Free GMAT Practice Questions

 After you get a good sense of your strengths and weaknesses from these GMAT practice questions, take the next step with a full-length GMAT practice test to further develop the skills that will help you make Test Day a success.

 The GMAT test consists of four sections tested over the course of 3 hours, 30 minutes, and you'll receive a separate score for each.
 The Quantitative and Verbal scores make up the combined “Total Score,” which ranges from 200 to 800.

 As you prep with these GMAT sample questions, keep pacing in mind and develop an approach that will help you master every question type on the exam.
 If you’re comfortable with the content on the GMAT, have a strategic approach, and pace yourself through your practice tests and other GMAT prep, you can meet or exceed your goals on Test Day.

-*Offer: $200 off applies to GMAT® Tutoring, In Person and Live Online new enrollments from August 22, 2017 through August 23, 2017 midnight PT only.
-Self-Paced, Math Foundations, The Official Test Day Experience, Practice Packs, and Qbank are excluded from this offer.
+*Offer: $175 off applies to GMAT® Private Tutoring, In Person, and Live Online new enrollments from November 20, 2017 through November 23, 2017 11:59 p.m.
+ET only.
+Self Paced courses, Math Foundations, Advanced Math, The Official Test Day Experience, Practice Packs, and Qbank are excluded from this offer.
 Discount may not be combined with any other promotion or offer.